swestcott/rpi-telegraf/README.md

 ### Usage

-Note - no Telegraf configuration is supplied, this must be mounted into the container.
+_Note - no Telegraf configuration is supplied, this must be mounted into the container._

-First generate a configuration file,
+First generate a configuration file.
+This example collects CPU/memory stats and exposes them for Prometheus to collect.

 ```
 docker run --rm swestcott/rpi-telegraf telegraf --input-filter cpu:mem: --output-filter prometheus_client config > telegraf.conf